smallriver0316/awstudy/README.md

 # AWStudy

-Collection of implementation for AWS services
+This is sandox of AWS infrastructure designs.